-The Alliance convened a Task Force including recruiters, employers, and unions to develop a Teachers’ Code of Ethical International Recruitment and Employment Practices to ensure fair treatment of migrant teachers and to ensure that students have well-qualified educators in their classrooms.
-The Code is immigration neutral, but works to ensure that any recruitment that does happen is conducted in a fair and ethical manner.
-Show your support for ethical recruitment o teachers by endorsing the Code and sharing it on social media.
+The Teachers’ Code for Ethical International Recruitment and Employment Practices was developed by a committee representing stakeholders from across the education sector to ensure fair treatment of migrant teachers and to ensure that students have well-qualified educators in their classrooms.
+The Code is immigration neutral but provides guidelines to ensure that any recruitment that does happen is conducted in a fair and ethical manner.
+Fundamental to that effort is a clear delineation of recruitment focused on cultural exchange under the J-1 program versus that focused on addressing teacher shortages under the H1-B program.

 The Alliance launched the Teachers’ Code at the National Press Club on Thursday, June 4, 2015.
-Click here to view a video of the launch event.
+View a video of the launch event below.

 How was the Code developed?